jjclark1982/bitburner-scripts/hacking/README.md

     maxTotalRam:      Maximum total GB of ram to use for multiple concurrent batches
     maxThreadsPerJob: Maximum number of threads to use on any single process
     moneyPercent:     Portion of money to take in a hack job (0.0 - 1.0)
-    hackMargin:       Amount of security to allow without weakening after a hack job
-    prepMargin:       Amount of security to allow without weakening after a grow job
+    secMargin:        Amount of security to allow without weakening between jobs
     naiveSplit:       Whether to split large jobs into sequential processes of the same kind.
                       For example: HWWGGGWW (naive) vs HWGWGWGW (default)
     cores:            Number of CPU cores used for a job